 “Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.”Leo Buscaglia

 Now that you have laid the groundwork of who you are, it is time to learn to engage your reader.

 Here is a list of 5 tips you can incorporate into your blog post that will capture your audience and keep them interested.

 - Shocking news

 - Tell someone else’s story

 - Have faith in your work

 Capture their interest with color.
 Use photos that pertain to the article you are writing to extend their attention span.
 In our world today, there is so much technology and the world moves fast.
-The mind and eye will not stay on written content for long without something else that stimulates.
-Photos with color will grab their attention and keep them on your page.
+The mind and eye will not stay on written content for long without something stimulating.
+With this in mind, photos with color will grab their attention and keep them on your page.

-Use power words to engage your reader.
-Here is a list of power words by Jon Marrow and a link to his article that will help to explain how to use power words appropriately.
+Use power words to engage your reader, for this reason, I put together a list of power words by Jon Marrow as a reference.

 Engage your reader at the beginning of your blog or your title with a shocking piece of news.